Buy your freehold

 On top of the cost of your share of the freehold, you pay a few other fees:

 Legal costs vary hugely, depending on the situation's complexity.
-Solicitors typically charge £4,000ish in total for dealing with a freehold purchase for five flats.
-Count on £500ish extra per flat to extend the lease to 999 years (worth doing while you're at it).
+Solicitors typically start at £3,000ish plus VAT for dealing with a freehold purchase for two flats.
+This figure is likely to be higher for larger blocks.
+Also count on at least £500ish extra per flat to extend the lease to 999 years (which you should do as soon as you purchase the freehold, to avoid potential tax issues later).

-Usually the more flats that take part, the cheaper your individual legal costs.
-This is because the time spent is similar, regardless of whether there are two or 20 flats.
+Usually the more flats in your block, the cheaper your individual legal costs.
+That's because it won't necessarily take twice as long to deal with a block of 10 flats than it would a block of five.
 Costs will be more if you go to a First-Tier Tribunal, though this is not usually necessary.

 Valuation fees.